Creating a Permanent Home

 - Increased museum and gallery space.

-- Larger gift shop and reception area.
+- Larger gift shop and reception area and a possible Bluebeard cafe.

 - A classroom and gathering space for students of all ages who come to learn about Vonnegut and reflect on the importance of free expression, common decency, and the peaceful coexistence Vonnegut advocated.